 Because soybean is cultivated in wide range of environments, so, the breeders always try to identify and develop varieties suitable for arid and semiarid tropics through conventional and modern breeding techniques (Ngalamu et al., 2023).
 Selection for superior genotypes with robust root system is critical for develop high performing, climate smart crop varieties.
 However, most breeding programmes focus on selection of best plant on basis of above ground traits without involving the critical root traits.
 The root system has a very important role in absorption and mobilization of water and nutrients from soil and symbiotic association with soil microbes, which indirectly affect environmental adaptation and crop productivity (Hashem et al., 2019; Igiehon et al., 2021; Isack and Shimells 2022).
 Thus, the roots which absorb nutrients and water from the soil and support to plants is considered very important traits due to its role in increasing yield potential.
 (Bainsla et al., 2020).
-Favorable root characters are indirectly selected during phenotyping for high yield and yield components.
-(Wasson et al., 2012).
+Favorable root characters are indirectly selected during phenotyping for high yield and yield components (Wasson et al., 2012).
 The process of selection criteria on basis of above-ground characters are more tedious due to low genetic variance among competing genotypes (Bainsla et al., 2020).
 Very few information is available on the root traits.
 Further, the GE interaction creates the problem in the selection of truly superior genotypes in breeding and performance testing programs (Jakhar et al. 2018).
 During development of a variety, plant breeders usually evaluate a series of genotypes across environments for check the status of their uniform performance across the environment [Ghiday, 2016].
 So, the development of stable soybean genotypes in high yield and other associated traits across different environments is a vital goal of most breeding programs (Morsy et al., 2015; Ngalamu et al., 2023).
 In most of the genotype evaluation trials, genotype x environment (GE) interaction is observed as a common phenomenon [Delacy et al., 2000; Ghiday, 2016].
 A crop genotype is the most favorable one if it has a high seed mean yield along with a stable performance when grown across diverse environments (Ghiday, 2016).
 The genotypes must have the genetic potential for superior performance under ideal environmental conditions and must also produce acceptable yields under less favorable environments (Gurmu, 2009).

 Soybean (Glycine max L. Merrill) is the economically important oilseed crop sown across the world (Bairagi et al., 2024; Mishra and Patidar, 2024).
 It is cultivated in tropical, subtropical and temperate regions.
 It is a very important crop of edible oil and protein for both human and animals (Morsy et al., 2015; Kumawat et al., 2023; Mishra and Patidar, 2024).
 Therefore, indication of genotype(s) that perform consistently across environment(s) should be emphasized [Coopar et al., 1994; Ghiday, 2016].

-Keeping in view the above facts, the present study entitled “Stability analyses for root shoot traits in soybean (Glycine max L.) under different water regimes” have been designed with the objective of to identify most stable genotypes for various traits under different water regimes at seedling stage.
+Keeping in view the above facts, the present study entitled “Stability analyses for root shoot traits in soybean (Glycine max L.) under different water regimes” have been designed with the objective of identifying most stable genotypes for various traits under different water regimes at seedling stage.

-Materials and methods
+Materials and Methods

 Plant material: